 Why a subwoofer?

-You get way more bass for your dollar from a box purpose-built to belt it out.
+You get way more (and far better) bass for your dollar from a box purpose-built to belt it out.
 Subwoofers are less obtrusive than the sort of floor-standing speakers with drivers big enough to pull off the same task.
-Also, they have dedicated power on board, lessening the strain on your A/V receiver or multi-channel amplifier.
+Also, subs have dedicated power onboard, lessening the strain on your A/V receiver or multi-channel amplifier.
 In short, they are a more efficient route to satisfying low-end needs.

 The importance of placement

-Standing waves (which are influenced by the size of your room and the length of the sound wave) are an excess of bass energy.
+Standing waves — which are influenced by the size of your room and the length of the sound wave — are an excess of bass energy.
 This occurs when a specific frequency is reinforced by room factors or by similar wavelengths occurring at roughly the same time and place.
 What you hear in such a case is that “boomy” effect or “one-note bass” which lacks definition or tautness.
 On the opposite end of the spectrum are bass nulls, which happen when reflecting waves cancel one another out, leaving you with a dead spot.

 In order to deal with room acoustics and the effects they have, you can choose to work either with the room or against it.
 Working with the room involves acoustical treatments along with smart subwoofer placement and adjustment.
 Working against the room can involve anything from fancy EQs to room correction software.
 We prefer the former tactic to the latter when possible.